Website is created, now what? You need a place on the internet.

 Have you been to a website where you have waited and waited and the page never loaded?
 Or loaded halfway with half pictures and text missing?
 Or even worse, took many seconds to load?
 Those websites are probably being hosted on very cheap shared hosting plans.

 All shared hosting plans are NOT bad.
 Some companies provide excellent service for as low as $3.50 NZD per month with superb customer service and reliability.
 There are shared hosting plans that cost a bit more and the service is excellent.

-This is very interesting service.
+This is a very interesting service.
 There is one big server and that server is dived into smaller virtual servers.
-VPS are not actual physical machine but rather virtual.
+VPS is not an actual physical machine but rather a virtual one.
 However, they act as a server with everything you will need, independent from others.

 VPS are dedicated blocks of a big server.
-A server administrator can configure it exactly how she needs.
+A server administrator can configure it exactly how she needs it.
 Gives the freedom one needs but does require technical skills.